nicolenocera/cybersecurity-portfolio/Projects/Linux-VM-Lab/README.md

 ## Project Overview

-This was my first Linux lab.
+This was my first time setting up a VM.
 I created an Ubuntu virtual machine and started getting comfortable using the terminal instead of clicking through everything with a mouse.
-Along the way I practiced common Linux commands, organized files, edited text files, checked system information, and learned how package updates work.
+I reviewed common Linux commands, organized files, edited text files, checked system information, and learned how package updates work.

 ## Screenshots